Demystifying Canadian Data Residency and the Public Cloud

 The Best Option for Keeping Data in Canada

-So, what are the best options for keeping your valuable customer data in Canada?
+So, what are the best options for keeping your business-critical and valuable customer data in Canada?

-The best solution is to hire the experts at Pilotcore to help you implement your cloud-based infrastructure and computing systems.
+The best solution is to hire our experts at Pilotcore to help you implement your cloud-based infrastructure, storage, compute, and data collection and processing systems.

 We have extensive experience partnering with organizations subject to PIPEDA compliance, and protecting the private data of Canadians is our top priority.
-We can help your organization maintain data residency in the country and partner with you to build your infrastructure in AWS's Canadian regions like Montreal.
+We can help your organization meet data residency requirements in Canada and partner with you to build your infrastructure in AWS's Canadian regions like Montreal and soon, Calgary.

 You can also choose to build your data centres in Google Cloud's Montreal region or Azure's Canada East and central regions.
 Google Cloud will also have a new Toronto region soon!